 - AP 4-30a Student Code Conduct Responsibilities And Rights

 - AP 16-60a Protocol for Non-Commercial Expressive Activity on Campus by the General Public

 - AP 16-60b Protocol for Vending and Solicitation on Campus

 - AP 16-60c Protocol for Posting and Bulletin Boards on Campus

 - AP 19-30a Tobacco and Smoke Free Campus

 ACC Information and Response on COVID-19

 ACC COVID-19 Update: August 3, 2020

 As things continue to evolve regarding COVID-19 and its impact on ACC, we continue to make adjustments so that we may continue to serve our students and community.
-With Stay at Home orders from the Governor’s Office, all ACC campus buildings will be closed until further notice.
+With Safer at Home orders from the Governor’s Office, all ACC Parker and Sturm Collaboration Campus buildings will be closed until further notice.
 We will not be renting any of our spaces through December 31, 2020.
 Please contact us if you have requests for our parking lots or grounds.
 Usage will require permit approvals that follow COVID-19 guidelines from the CDC, State of Colorado and Tri-County Health.
 The Littleton Campus is open to essential employees and for students in specific academic programs approved by the CDHE.
 All campuses have testing and computer labs open by appointment only.